-Information Technology is an integral part of our lives on a day-to-day basis..
-We depend on information technology to function effectively at home, at work, and in every part of our lives.
-We have seen how technology has influenced every aspect of the modern world in recent years—from travelling to studying to dating—and you could be part of even greater changes in the future.
+Information Technology is an integral part of our lives on a day-to-day basis.
+We depend on information technology to function effectively at home, at work, and in almost every aspect of our lives.
+We have seen first-hand how technology has influenced every aspect of the modern world - from travelling, to studying, to dating—and you could be part of even greater changes in the future.

 Constant innovation in the world of computing and technology ensures that new opportunities for employment and career growth are plentiful.
 Computing graduates can enter straight into the workforce, or take their studies even further and specialise in exciting, growing areas such as software development, IT, computer networks, application design and development, machine learning, artificial intelligence, and many more.